jmjubaer/jm-recipest-client/README.md

-# JM job Portal
+# JM Recipest

-## This is job hunting site
+## This is japanese food website that caries recipes ans chef information

 ## Features :

 - At top has simple navigation that allows to navigate page.
+- At first in HomePage has a wellcome banner
-- In Home page has some jobs information like job category and job featured
+- In homepage also has chef information and popular recipes
-- In job featured section has some job details.
-It also contain a details button.
-When we click details button it show more information this job in job details page.
-- In job details page we can show job requirements, job oppertunity and contact information.
-In this page we can apply this job.
-If apply the job it show tost for confermanation. we can apply a job one time if we try to apply multiple time it give warning tost.
+- When hover the chef image it show some information about the chef and a view recipe button
+- When Click view recipe button it go to the recipe page.
+This page contains this chef information and his some recipe information (Like the recipe cooking method,  recipe rating and Ingredients).
+There also has a favorite button.
+- You can not show the recipe information unless you login this site
-- This site also has Statistics page that show a Area Chart for previous assignments marks.
+- This site also has a newsletter service
 - This site also contains a blog page that carries Some react concept.